qoherent/ria-hub-docs/docs/content/.Installation/with-docker-rootless.en-us.md

 sudo usermod -s /usr/local/bin/gitea-shell git
 ```

 Now that all the SSH commands are forwarded to the container, you need to set up the SSH authentication on the host.
-This is done by leveraging the [SSH AuthorizedKeysCommand](administration/command-line.md#keys) to match the keys against those accepted by Gitea.
+This is done by leveraging the [SSH AuthorizedKeysCommand](administration/command-line.md#keys) to match the keys against those accepted by RIA Hub.
 Add the following block to `/etc/ssh/sshd_config`, on the host:

 ```bash
 Match User git